 Transfer Credit Policy

-Students may transfer credits earned at other accredited institutions provided a minimum grade of C has been earned in courses in medical terminology and allied health (AH), coding (MCOD) and science (BIOL).
-Appropriate transfer credits may be accepted in a three-year time frame.
+Students may transfer credits earned at other accredited institutions provided a minimum grade of "C" has been earned in courses in medical terminology and allied health (AHLT), coding (MCOD) and science (BIOL).
+Appropriate transfer credits may be accepted in a five-year time frame.

 - Have the ability to walk, sit, and stand for long periods of time (2 hours) in succession.

 - Successfully pass a criminal background check (cost incurred by student).

 - Possess and maintain both personal health and professional liability insurance while on Practicum.
 This professional liability insurance coverage is purchased through MCC's Bursar's office.

 - HIM students are required to confer with HIM program faculty prior to course selection and registration every semester.